RRethy/ahocorasick/README.md

 Two implementations were intentionally omitted, [cloudflare/ahocorasick](https://github.com/cloudflare/ahocorasick) and [iohub/ahocorasick](https://github.com/iohub/ahocorasick).
 There are existing benchmarks [here](https://github.com/BobuSumisu/aho-corasick) and [here](https://github.com/anknown/ahocorasick) which have these implementations in their benchmark comparisons.

 The *cloudflare* implementation was omitted due to incorrectness, it does not find all instances of the compiled patterns in the text.
-Even still, it has a significantly slower (~10x) `Compile` time and a competitive `FindAll` time (partly due to it reporting far less results than actually exist).
+Even still, it has a significantly slower (~50x) `Compile` time and a slightly slower `FindAll` time (partly due to it reporting far less results than actually exist).

 The *iohub* implementation was omitted since I was unable to get it working as it seemed to time out during compilation.
 As well, it has an unnecessarily confusing API.

 ## Implementation Details

-**TODO**: Probably going to write a blog post.
-There are a lot of suddle things I did to improve the construction time of the double array trie.
+**TODO**

 ## License